robert8888/react-tour-guide/README.md

     onBeforeShow: PropTypes.func, // called before show, you can prepare some action here
     onBeforeNext: PropTypes.func, // if return false block go to next step
     approve: PropTypes.oneOfType([
-        PropTypes.bool, // if you pass just 'approve=true' by default it will take click event PropTypes.shape({
+        PropTypes.bool, // if you pass just 'approve=true'
+        // it will take click event on 'selector' element PropTypes.shape({
             event: PropTypes.string,
             target: PropTypes.string,